rantao-ds/Capital-Bikeshare-DC-Analysis-2021-2023/README.md

     Evening: New Hampshire Ave & T St NW / 15th & W St NW

     As expected, morning riders appear to bike to work, as "Massachusetts Ave & Dupont Circle NW" is located in a dense office area within walking distance of Dupont Circle Metro station.
 For afternoon and evening riders, it is interesting to note that "New Hampshire Ave & T St NW", previously identified as a residential zone and the top pick-up station for member users, now appears as a top drop-off station, which suggests that the riders may be heading home after work or running errands.
-Additionally, "15th & W St NW", a high drop-off station during evening hours, is located on the       edge of Downtown DC, which suggests the riders may be heading there for dining and nightlife purposes.
+Additionally, "15th & W St NW", a high drop-off station during evening hours, is located on the edge of Downtown D.C., which suggests the riders may be heading there for dining and nightlife purposes.

   - ***Columbus Circle / Union Station***

     "Columbus Circle / Union Station" is distinct from "New Hampshire Ave & T St NW" and "15th & P St NW", which are zoned for residential and mixed-use districts.
-As one of DC's largest transit hubs serving Amtrak, Metro, and bus routes, its high ridership is naturally expected.
+As one of D.C.'s largest transit hubs serving Amtrak, Metro, and bus routes, its high ridership is naturally expected.

-    Here are the top stations over 1,000 drop-offs from "Columbus Circle/Union Station" by pick-up time window:
+    Here are the top stations with over 1,000 drop-offs from "Columbus Circle / Union Station" by pick-up time window:

-    Morning: 4th & M St SE / 3rd & M st SE
+    Morning: 4th & M St SE / 3rd & M St SE

     Afternoon: 8th & F St NE / 6th & H St NE

     Evening: 6th & H St NE / 8th & F St NE / Maryland Ave & E St NE

     Interestingly, the top morning drop-off destinations are concentrated in the Navy Yard and Southeast Federal Center (SEFC) zones, a high-density mixed-use waterfront district, which suggests that morning riders are likely federal employees or government contractors commuting to nearby offices.
 For afternoon and evening riders, drop-off stations shift to RF (Residential Flat) and Neighborhood Mixed-Use zones, with a portion of evening rides ending at the National Arboretum, which indicates that riders may be heading home or enjoying outdoor leisure activities after work.

 - **Casual**

   For casual users, unsurprisingly, the highest demand stations are located along the National Mall: ***"Lincoln Memorial"***, ***"Jefferson Dr & 14th St SW"***, and ***"Henry Bacon Dr & Lincoln Memorial Circle NW"***, each recording over 60,000 pick-ups over the three years.

   Here are the top 3 drop-off stations regardless of rideable type with over 1,000 trips for each high demand starting station: